Smithed-MC/Libraries/CONTRIBUTING.md

 These can be found in the following files:
 - `packs/<pack-name>/beet.yaml` -> `version` field
-    - bump only for specific library
+    - only bump this only for specific library
 - `pyproject.toml` -> `tool.poetry.version` field
-    - bumped for any change including libraries
+    - automatically bumped when release is made or "Release PYPI" workflow is ran

 We follow the [semantic versioning](https://semver.org/) format for versioning:
 - `major` reserved for breaking changes (needs maintainer approval)